zhongyin/zhongyin.github.io/README.md

 - [Zackriya-Solutions/meetily](https://github.com/Zackriya-Solutions/meetily) - Privacy first, AI meeting assistant with 4x faster Parakeet/Whisper live transcription, speaker diarization, and Ollama summarization built on Rust.
 100% local processing. no cloud required.
 Meetily (
 - [herdrdev/herdr](https://github.com/herdrdev/herdr) - the runtime your coding agents live on
 - [1jehuang/jcode](https://github.com/1jehuang/jcode) - The most RAM efficient harness
-- [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
-A brain that builds a local-first memory of your life, a fantastic orchestrator of agent fleets and workflows, and a deep researcher.
+- [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - OpenHuman is an open source agent harness with local-first memory, agent orchestration, and workflows
-- [Hmbown/CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source coding agent for your terminal, built in Rust and on a journey of continuous community improvement.
+- [Hmbown/Codewhale](https://github.com/Hmbown/Codewhale) - Open-source coding agent for your terminal, built in Rust and on a journey of continuous community improvement.
 Issues and PRs welcome.
 - [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
 - [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Development at the speed of light